NinjagoCoder/NinjagoCoder/README.md

 # Ninjago Coder Readme

 ## 🚀 About Me
-I am NinjagoCoder my name is inspired by NinjagoCoder i Specialize in Web development and wish to someday become a full stack developer.
+I am NinjagoCoder my name is inspired by Ninjago. i Specialize in Web development and wish to someday become a full stack developer.